willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 ### Language Choice

 The language I will be using to produce the engine will be C#.
-C# has several advantages, such as:
-- Familiarity
+This is for many reasons, although the main advantages C# gives over other languages are listed below, such as:
 - Portability
 - Object-oriented nature
 - Static language

 Which due to the reasons listed above, it is easier to find errors, understand the code, and write it than a language such as python for example.
 C#'s main advantage is that it is an object-oriented language; this makes the code
-- highly efficient
+- Highly efficient
 - Reusable
 - Flexible
 - Scalable